- Specs / Requirements

 You can also play your game play recordings back onto your PC screen or transfer them over your home network for playback on a PS3 or Xbox 360.

-HD PVR 2 now comes with HDMI in and out to make it easier to connect to your Xbox 360 and your HD TV set.
+HD PVR 2 comes with HDMI in and out to make it easier to connect your TV set to your PS4, Xbox One, PC game system or Xbox 360.
 For the PS3, HD PVR 2 comes with a PS3 Component Video gaming cable plus uses HDMI out for no-delay passthrough to your HD TV set!

 Amazing audio and video quality